kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/06-nodes.md

 1. Create an SSH keypair for the nodes to use
     1. Navigate to the EC2 console by typing `ec2` in the search box at the top, and then selecting it from the list.
-    1. Scroll down the menu on the left until you see `Key Pairs`, then click that to enter the key piars console.
+    1. Scroll down the menu on the left until you see `Key Pairs`, then click that to enter the key pairs console.
     1. Click the orange `Create key pair` button at the top right
     1. Fill out the form using `node-key-pair` as name, `RSA` as key pair type and `.pem` as private key format